fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

     <tr>
         <td>In the Conversation mode:
             <ul>
-                <li>click the 'Advisor' icon on the lower-right corner in the alert detail view.
+                <li>click the 'FortiAI' icon on the lower-right corner in the alert detail view.
                     <p><img src="./res/ai_bot_icon.png" alt="Advisor bot icon in FortiSOAR"></p>
                 </li>
-                <li>Click the <strong>Advisor</strong> to open the Advisor flyout to contextually communicate with the Advisor.
+                <li>Click the <strong>FortiAI</strong> to open the flyout to contextually communicate with the FortiAI
                     <p><img src="./res/ai_bot_dialog.png" alt="Advisor dialog"></p>
                 </li>
-                <li>Click the <strong>Clear Conversation</strong> button to manually clear a conversation in Advisor.
-The <em>Clear Conversation</em> button clears the conversations only from the current Conversation mode and not from <strong>Playbook Generation Mode</strong>.</li>
+                <li>Click the <strong>Clear Conversation</strong> button to manually clear a conversation in FortiAI The <em>Clear Conversation</em> button clears the conversations only from the current Conversation mode and not from <strong>Playbook Generation Mode</strong>.</li>
             </ul>
         </td>
     </tr>